overlay-market/OIPs/notes/note-9.md

 \\[ \mathrm{OI}\_{imb} (1) = n \cdot (1-2k) \\]

 with aggregate open interest values, \\( \mathrm{OI}\_{l} (1) = N+n - kn \\) and \\( \mathrm{OI}\_{s} (1) = N + kn \\), for each side.
-Each trader pays a pro-rata share of funding from their stakes in the long side of the market.
+Each user pays a pro-rata share of funding from their stakes in the long side of the market.

-Trader 1's long position size becomes
+User 1's long position size becomes

 \\[ \mathrm{OI}\_{l} \|_{1} (1) = \frac{n}{N+n} \cdot (N+n-kn) \\]

-Trader 2's long and short position sizes become
+User 2's long and short position sizes become

 $$\begin{eqnarray}
 \mathrm{OI}_{l} |_{2} (1) &=& \frac{N}{N+n} \cdot (N+n-kn) \\
 \mathrm{OI}_{s} |_{2} (1) &=& N + kn
 \end{eqnarray}$$

-so that trader 2 has total OI on the market of \\( 2N + kn \cdot \frac{n}{N+n} \\).
+so that user 2 has total OI on the market of \\( 2N + kn \cdot \frac{n}{N+n} \\).

 Assume after one funding period, the price feed has changed by \\( r \\) percent: \\( P(1) = P(0) \cdot (1 + r) \\).

 ## Approach to Funding

-Usually, funding payments are credited/debited as PnL to/from a trader's position *without* changing the size of the position -- the number of "contracts" they hold.
+Usually, funding payments are credited/debited as PnL to/from a user's position *without* changing the size of the position -- the number of "contracts" they hold.
 Meaning collateral changes, but OI remains the same.

-For simplicity in the math and the smart contract implementation, we chose to also alter traders' position sizes on funding.
+For simplicity in the math and the smart contract implementation, we chose to also alter users' position sizes on funding.
 This allowed us to effectively treat open interest as our "pooled" quantity for [bookkeeping in market contracts](note-5) -- we no longer would need to loop through all positions and update their associated collateral amounts on funding.

-The downside to our approach is traders will gain or lose exposure over time due to funding.
+The downside to our approach is users will gain or lose exposure over time due to funding.
 In working through the parasitic funding attack, it's clear this is actually a feature and not a bug.
 If we don't change position size given the way we use funding to incentivize OI balance vs traditional price convergence, we become susceptible to parasitic funding attacks.

 ### OI Approach

-Working through the example above with our current approach, the value (collateral + PnL) of trader 1's long position after funding is
+Working through the example above with our current approach, the value (collateral + PnL) of user 1's long position after funding is

 \\[ \mathrm{V} \|_{1} (1) = \frac{n}{N+n} \cdot (N+n-kn) \cdot (1 + r) \\]